dlstreamer/dlstreamer/docs/source/dev_guide/converting_deepstream_to_dlstreamer.md

 ```

 The below mapping represents the typical changes that need to be made to
-the pipeline to convert it to Intel® DL Streamer Pipeline Framework.
+the pipeline to convert it to Deep Learning Streamer Pipeline Framework.
 The
 pipeline is broken down into sections based on the elements used in the
 pipeline.